charleskimbac/roblox-profile-notes/README.md

 - Enable `Developer Mode`.
 - Click `Load Unpacked`.
 - Select the extracted folder.
-  - Ensure that this folder has a `manifest.json` file inside of it.
+  - Ensure that this folder has a `manifest.json` file *directly* inside of it.
+  - The folder should not contain another folder.